Anniepoo/identity/README.md

 The directory containing this file should also contain a SETUP.md file.
 This contains a walk through of how to set the system up.

+## Setup for the Postgres Adapter

+the directory prolog/identity/store/postgresql has a README.md

 ## Development

 To do meaningful development you need to be running https and be visible to the outside world.